Irinjalakuda Assembly constituency

 Irinjalakuda State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is R. Bindu of CPI(M).
+As of the 2026 assembly elections, the current MLA is Thomas Unniyadan of Kerala Congress.

 Local self-governed segments

 Irinjalakuda Assembly constituency is composed of the following local self-governed segments: